microsoft/angle/README.md

 3. Open the appropriate ANGLE Visual Studio solution for your project, and build all flavors of it
 4. In Visual Studio go "File -> New -> Project", create a new ANGLE application, and hit F5 to run it!

-The Windows 10 Visual Studio solution for ANGLE is located here:
-* /winrt/10/src/angle.sln

 The Windows 8.1 Visual Studio solutions for ANGLE are located here:

 * /winrt/8.1/windows/src/angle.sln
 * /winrt/8.1/windowsphone/src/angle.sln

-The Visual Studio solution for Windows desktop applications is located here:

-* /src/angle.sln

 Useful Links
 =====